Frustrated Magnetism in Fluoride and Chalcogenide Pyrochlore Lattice Materials: Introduction

 Pyrochlore oxides, with the general formula $A_2B_2$O$_7$, take their name from a naturally occurring mineral.
 This name is also bestowed upon the lattice of corner-sharing tetrahedra, known as the pyrochlore lattice, which both the $A$ and $B$ atoms form in the eponymous family of materials.
 Pyrochlore oxides have extensive chemical versatility~\cite{subramanian1983oxide}, which is another factor that contributes to the diversity in their magnetic states.
 The spinel oxides, $AB_2$O$_4$, which also take their name from a naturally occurring mineral, provide a second structural platform to study frustrated magnetism on the pyrochlore lattice.
 However, in the spinel structure, only $B$ forms a pyrochlore lattice while $A$ makes up a diamond lattice.
 Like the pyrochlore oxides, spinel oxides have a significant chemical versatility, yielding a large number of compounds~\cite{hill1979systematics,sickafus1999structure}.
 However, many of these materials have magnetic $A$ sites, which spoils the simple frustration of the pyrochlore $B$ site.
 Nonetheless, there are many compounds in the spinel family with geometric-frustration driven physics due to both orbital and magnetic degrees of freedom~\cite{10_SH_Lee_spinels,03_Tsunetsugu_vanadium_spinels}.

-While oxide pyrochlore lattice materials have dominated the field for multiple decades, recent advances have brought several non-oxide families to the forefront, including fluoride pyrochlores and chalcogenide spinels.
+While oxide pyrochlore lattice materials have dominated the field for multiple decades, recent advances in materials synthesis have brought several non-oxide families to the forefront, including fluoride pyrochlores and chalcogenide spinels.
 The chemical and structural modifications that accompany this replacement of the anion in turn leads to different local environments and hence different single ion anisotropies, different relative energy scales, and new magnetic ions on the pyrochlore lattice, all of which have lead to significant new physics.

-In this Research Update we outline what's been accomplished, primarily over the past five years, and discuss challenges and opportunities for the future.
+In this Research Update we outline what's been accomplished with nonoxide pyrochlores, primarily over the past five years, and discuss challenges and opportunities for the future.
 In Section~\ref{fluoride}, we introduce the fluoride pyrochlores which have the unique characteristic of hosting late $3d$ magnetic transition metals, which cannot be achieved in oxide pyrochlores.
-In Section~\ref{RE-spinels}, we discuss the rare earth-based chalcogenide spinels, which have distinct properties from their oxide pyrochlore counterparts due to the different local environment and the reduced crystal field energy scale.
+In Section~\ref{RE-spinels}, we discuss the rare earth chalcogenide spinels, which have distinct properties from their oxide pyrochlore counterparts due to the different local environment and the reduced crystal field energy scale.
 In Section~\ref{Cr-spinel}, we turn to the chromium chalcogenide spinels with an emphasis on the breathing pyrochlore spinels that have alternating small and large tetrahedra, breaking the degeneracy of the pristine pyrochlore lattice but unlocking new, exotic magnetic states.
+The magnetic properties of the materials discussed in Sec.~\ref{fluoride} - \ref{Cr-spinel} are summarized in Table~\ref{table:compound_summary}.
 Finally, in Section~\ref{future}, we turn to future directions: known materials that as of now have been the subjects of relatively few investigations or places where altogether unknown, new materials might be lurking.